edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

 - The upper-left pane lists all snapshots/commits (newest at the top, oldest at the bottom).

 - The lower-left pane shows all changes between the currently selected snapshot and the previous one.
-In this example, we can that in file "kaart01.htm" three absolute page references (highlighted in red) were replaced by relative references (highlighted in green).
+In this example, we can see that in file "kaart01.htm" three absolute page references (highlighted in red) were replaced by relative references (highlighted in green).

 - The lower-right pane lists all files that were changed in this snapshot.